kadamandersson/kadamandersson.github.io/index.md

 - A. A. and F. Lindner, Poisson Malliavin calculus in Hilbert space with an application to SPDE, 2017.
 [PDF](https://arxiv.org/pdf/1703.07259.pdf)

+### Conference articles

+- M. Persson, J. Lidman, J. Ljungberg, S. Sandelius, A.A, Dynamic one-time delivery of critical data by small and sparse UAV
+  swarms: a model problem for MARL scaling studies.
+Accepted for publication in _Proceedings of the 23rd IFAC World Congress_ (2026)[PDF](https://arxiv.org/abs/2512.09682)

 ### Journal articles

-- K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs.
-Accepted for publication in _J.
+- K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs. _J.
 Sci.
 Comput._ (2026).
 [PDF](https://arxiv.org/pdf/2503.13193)

 - A. A., A. Lang, A. Petersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Appl.
 Math.
 Opt._ (2025).
 [PDF](https://arxiv.org/pdf/1910.05261.pdf)